 If your intention is to pay homage to Japanese or Chinese culture specifically, then a Koi Yin Yang tattoo or decoration is off-target.
 Yet many enjoy the image of the Yin Yang Koi and understand the basic meaning.

-Yin yang koi fish – Symbolism and Appropriation
+Symbolism and Cultural Appropriation

 As awareness of cultural appropriation has grown in recent years, some make the case that the Koi Yin Yang is an example of appropriation on a few different levels.
 The first being the use of significant symbols from two different cultures.